Submitting Variables to VSX

 arcsec of error is discouraged.
 It is easy to get subarcsec

-errors with the modern astrometric reference catalogs now
+precision with the modern astrometric reference catalogs now

 will be asked for that cross-id.
-Coordinates should come from
+Coordinates should come from an astrometric catalog.

 Some common examples of cross-identifications: